network-unit-testing-system/nuts/README.rst

    operator: '='
    expected: '00:0C:29:EA:D1:68'

 Please note that the devices attribute gets directly passed to the salt master which determines the targeted minions with so called globbing.
-For more information what's globbing head to https://docs.saltstack.com/en/latest/topics/targeting/globbing.html#globbing
+For more information what's globbing head to `saltstack globbing <https://docs.saltstack.com/en/latest/topics/targeting/globbing.html#globbing>`_.
 If multiple minions are targeted each of them has to satisify the expected value for the test to pass.

 The following commands are currently available with napalm-salt if this command is available on your device is also dependent on the availability of der underlying functions of napalm: